Spirent/openperf/doc/modules/block.md

 * **usable** - indicates whether it is safe to use this device for block I/O load generation

 ## Block file

+An interface for a block device, providing an ability for block I/O load generation with specifing file system path and maximum size, limiting block I/O load generation.

+### Block file api model

 ```json
 {